swissspidy/preferred-languages/readme.txt

 1. The new language section in 'Settings' -> 'General'
 2. The new language section in your user profile.

+== Changelog ==

+= 1.1.0 =

+* New: Support for just-in-time loading of translations.
+* New: Keyboard shortcut for making inactive locales active.
+* Fixed: Responsive design improvements.
+* Fixed: Worked around a few edge cases with the various controls.
+* Fixed: Added missing text domains.

+= 1.0.1 =

+* Fixed: Fixed a bug that prevented saving changes.

+= 1.0.0 =

+* Initial release.

 == Upgrade Notice ==

+= 1.1.0 =

+This release includes some accessibility and usability improvements, as well as support for just-in-time loading of translations.

 = 1.0.1 =